 Tao holds an M.S. in biology from the University of Rochester and an M.B.A in finance and marketing from Vanderbilt University.
 He did his undergraduate studies in biology at Tsinghua University in Beijing, China and is a Chartered Financial Analyst (CFA).

-William Lis has been our independent director since October 2018.
-He has 27 years of biopharmaceutical experience.
-He served as Chief Executive Officer and a Director of Portola Pharmaceuticals, Inc. from 2010 until 2018 after serving as Chief Operating Officer and Chief Business Officer in 2009 and 2008.
-Under his leadership, Portola successfully grew from a discovery stage company to a fully integrated R&D and commercial organization, and independently advanced: Andexxa® and Bevyxxa® that received FDA Breakthrough and Fast Track designation respectively, from discovery and early stage development through commercial launch; cerdulatinib, a novel immunology and oncology compound, from discovery through phase 2.
-He led private and public financings totaling $1b, including an initial public offering in 2013; multiple corporate partnerships; academic clinical development collaborations; and oversaw the execution of milestones that resulted in the growth of the company’s valuation from $250 million to $2.7 billion during his tenure.
+William Lis has been our Independent Director since October 2018.
+He has 28 years of biopharmaceutical experience.
+He is the Executive Chairman, and interim CEO of Jasper Therapeutics, Inc. where he led the company's 2019 Series A financing.
+Previously, Mr. Lis served as Chief Executive Officer and a Director of Portola Pharmaceuticals, Inc. from 2009 until 2018 after serving as Chief Operating Officer.
+Under his leadership, Portola successfully grew from a discovery-stage company to a fully integrated R&D and commercial organization, and independently discovered and developed Andexxa® and Bevyxxa® through commercial launch, and advanced cerdulatinib into clinical development.
+He led corporate partnerships and private and public financings including an initial public offering in 2013.
+The company grew into a multi-billion valuation company during his tenure.

-Prior to Portola, Mr. Lis held executive and management positions at Scios, Inc. (a Johnson & Johnson company) from 2003 to 2008 where he last served as Vice President of Commercial Operations and Business Development, having led efforts for the in-licensing, and then the strategic development and pre-commercial launch for Xarelto®; and served on the Janssen West Coast Research and Development Committee.
-He also held positions of increasing responsibility at Millennium Pharmaceuticals, Inc. (previously COR Therapeutics, Inc.) from 1998 to 2003 in sales, marketing, and medical affairs for the launch and commercialization of INTEGRILIN® and project management and business development for early stage compounds.
-Earlier in his career, he was involved in the U.S. commercial launch of several products with multiple pharmaceutical companies, including Lovenox® and Rilutek® while at Rhone-Poulenc Rorer.
+Mr. Lis held executive positions at Scios, Inc. (a Johnson & Johnson company) where he last served as Sr. Vice President of Business Development and New Product Development, having led efforts for the in-licensing, development and pre-commercial launch for Xarelto®; He also held positions of increasing responsibility at Millennium Pharmaceuticals, Inc. (previously COR Therapeutics, Inc.) and Rhone Poulenc Rorer in sales, marketing, medical affairs and business development.
+He was involved in the U.S. commercial launch of several products, including Integrilin®, Lovenox® and Rilutek®.
+Mr. Lis served as a member of the Bio Board of Directors for Emerging Companies and is currently an independent Director of Eidos Therapeutics, Inc. and Zai Laboratories, Inc.

 Mr. Lis holds a B.S. from the University of Maryland.